-What’s normal for you in your massage practice in the western world might be turned upside down when it comes to Thai Massage in Thailand.
-Different rules apply, different attitudes exists, and the “cultural lens” is totally different.
+What’s normal for you in your massage practice in the Western world might be turned upside down when it comes to Thai Massage in Thailand.
+Different rules apply, different attitudes exist, and the “cultural lens” is totally different.

 This is the first video in the Thai Massage Culture Clash series.
 It’s fascinating!

 Thai Massage intake forms get lost in the translation

 Sometimes there are certain things that make perfect sense in one environment, but if you try to transplant them into another environment, suddenly they don’t make sense anymore.